UPDATE 8 May 2023: The US branch of Bittrex has filed for bankruptcy. The following text is from a Reuters-article describing the situation:

 Bittrex also work as a “Blockchain Incubator”, meaning that they – in order to promote global innovation in the business – work with teams globally to help new tokens that have the potential to transform the way goods, services and operations are managed in the world.

 Bittrex is one of the more known exchanges in the USA.
-As they are based in the USA, they also naturally permit US-investors.
+As they are based in the USA, they also permit US-investors from most states.
 America is in many ways the ruler of crypto right now.
-It has a very impressive number of exchanges and a large part of the everyday crypto trading occurs on American exchanges or on other exchanges but involving American traders.
+It has a very large number of platforms and a large part of the everyday crypto trading occurs on American exchanges or on other exchanges but involving American traders.

 The main people behind the Bittrex exchange are Bill Shihara (Co-Founder and CEO), Richie Lai (Co-Founder and CIO – Chief Information Office) and Rami Kawach (CTO).
 These three individuals are all cybersecurity engineers, coming from well-established large companies in the tech-sector (Blackberry & Amazon).

-The liquidity at this exchange is decent, but there’s a distance to cover in order to catch up with the top 10 exchanges in the world in terms of liquidity.
-Back in February 2019 (4 February 2019), Bittrex 24 hour trading volume was approx. USD 13 million.
-On 11 June 2019, the 24 hour trading volume had almost five-doubled and was at USD 55 million.
-But on the date of last updating this review (14 October 2019), the 24 hour trading volume was back at USD 15.2 million, which placed Bittrex on place no. 82 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+The liquidity at this exchange is decent, but there’s a vast distance to cover in order to catch up with the top 10 exchanges in the world in terms of liquidity.
+Back in early 2019 (4 February 2019), Bittrex had a 24-hour trading volume of approx. USD 13 million, according to Coinmarketcap’s list of exchanges.
+This was around USD 158 million on the date of last updating this review (2 December 2021).

 Bittrex Trading View